EdBali/Data-Modeling-using-postgres/README.md

 # FILES:
 In addition to the data files, the project includes six files:

--test.ipynb displays the first few rows of each table to let me check my database.
+- test.ipynb displays the first few rows of each table to let me check my database.
--create_tables.py drops and creates tables.
+- create_tables.py drops and creates tables.
 I run this file to reset my tables before each time I run the ETL scripts.
--etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
+- etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
--etl.py reads and processes files from song_data and log_data and loads them into the tables.
+- etl.py reads and processes files from song_data and log_data and loads them into the tables.
 It's based on my work in the ETL notebook.
--sql_queries.py contains all my sql queries, and is imported into the last three files above.
+- sql_queries.py contains all my sql queries, and is imported into the last three files above.
--README.md then provides an introduction to this project
+- README.md then provides an introduction to this project

 # Extracting and Transforming the Data